MeloS7/Multi-Lang-KG-Verbalization/README.md

-# Multi-Lang-KG-Verbalizaation
+# Multi-Lingual-KG-Verbalisation

 This repository is for the paper, "Multilingual Verbalisation of Knowledge Graphs" (EMNLP 2025 Findings).
-We basically provide the following compotents:
+We provide the following compotents:
 - Training/Prompting codes for our methods:
     - FTMT
     - NLG+MT